 Matt’s behaviors — social disengagement, setting fires, threatening his parents — all reflected a brain and body on constant defense.
-His social Isolation revealed that he lacked a healthy brain/body connection.
-His aggressive behaviors were an early signal that he detected danger or threat in his environment — even when it was safe.
+His social Isolation revealed which he lacked a healthy brain/body connection.
+His aggressive behaviors were an early on signal that he detected danger or threat in his environment — even when it was safe.

 Unfortunately, the supports offered bу the college, his doctors, and previous therapists overlooked this foundational challenge.
 Instead, he was prescribed medication for his behaviors and attention deficits, as well as an intervention plan concentrating on rewarding certain behaviors and punishing others.
 To be able to make matters worse, the three systems which should have been helping Matt — the education system, the medical system and the mental-health system — were all operating independently of each other when they shοuld have now been in concert.